-Deductible payments are those that the tenant or letting agent can be ‘reasonably satisfied’ will be deductible in computing the profits of the landlord’s property rental business.
-Reassuringly, in their guidance, HMRC state that they ‘do not expect letting agents and tenants to be tax experts’.
+Deductible payments are for the tenant or letting agents help them stay reasonably satisfied for deductible computing profit of the landlord’s property rental business.
+Reassuringly, in their guidance, HMRC states that they ‘do not expect to let agents and tenants be tax experts’.

 The quarters run to 30 June, 30 September, 31 December and 31 March.
 The tax deducted must be paid over to HMRC within 30 days of the end of the quarter.

 The non-resident landlord

 The non-resident landlord can set the tax deducted under the scheme against that payable on the profits of his or her property rental business.